-The program runs in the Spring, Summer, and Fall, with around 15 students chosen every cohort across four tracks – Investments Analysts, Insights Analysts, Design and Communications Associates, and Operations Associates – with the expectation of committing 15-20 hours/week during the school year.
+The internship program is offered in collaboration with Tech Square Ventures and Georgia Tech’s Student Innovation Office.
+It runs in the Spring, Summer, and Fall, with 10-15 students chosen every cohort across four tracks – Investments Analysts, Insights Analysts, Design and Communications Associates, and Operations Associates – and committing 12-15 hours/week during the school year.

 “During my semester at this enterprise platform, I have been surrounded by many role models who were not only passionate about GT but were passionate about my personal success both academically and in the workplace.”

 “I learned how to find and analyze a startup’s competitors and concisely synthesize all the information included into a one-page summary.
 With so much information presented to me, I honed my summarization skills and learned what type of information the corporate partners would want to see.”

 “ This program significantly lowers the barrier for students interested in Venture Capital, and the structure of Tech Square Ventures/Engage gives direct access to very successful professionals, early-stage companies, and enterprises to the interns.”

 “The time during which we focused on sourcing was incredibly fruitful.
 It taught me about different technologies.
 It showed me how a VC thinks, and how to think like one.
 The time we spent on analyzing corporate partners taught us about large companies and problems they were facing.
 This work was placed in front of board members and founders.
 All the while, I was able to better my leadership.”

 “I have had the privilege of creating graphic content that follows an existing brand language.
 It is very much like chess, as there are allotted rules as well as flexibility on how to win the game.
 Engage has taught me to follow this ruleset (brand language) without sacrificing the quality of my work or feeling like I am stuck in a box.”